Rajcode123/Amazon-Sales-Analysis-using-SQL-/README.md

 Few Business Questions Which has been Addressed in this project

-1.What is the count of distinct cities in the dataset?
+1.What is the count of distinct cities in the dataset?<br>
 2.For each branch, what is the corresponding city?
 3.What is the count of distinct product lines in the dataset?
 4.Which payment method occurs most frequently?